Skip to primary navigation Skip to content Skip to footer

 The parents share incubation duty as it lasts a period of 80 days!
 The chicks hatch from late January to early February, and both parents take turns at guarding the chick for the first 35 days to protect it from predators.
 After that the chick is by itself, with parents only returning with food every few days.
 It takes eight months for the little balls of fluff to become not so little juveniles, and they will finally take their first ever flight in September!
 12 months after their arrival at Taiaroa Head, the chicks’ parents finally leave the colony to spend a year at sea before returning to breed again.

-a small bird sitting on top of a grass covered field
+a bird flying over a body of watera bird standing in front of a body of watera small bird sitting on top of a grass covered field

 ROYAL CAM